Life & Style • Proposals & Weddings

 Many Hatton Garden jewellers have been family-owned for decades, which is not to say they don’t move with the times.
 It can, however, be tricky to find something that differs from the norms of what can be an incredibly traditional industry.

 Who’s to say you can’t don a super traditional, super sparkly diamond engagement ring?
-We’re all guilty of ogling the solitaire, halo and diamond band engagement rings we see splurged across our Instagram feeds.
-Alternatively, opt for a diamond eternity ring.
-Get your sparkle on!
+We’re all guilty of ogling the solitaire, halo and diamond band engagement rings we see dotted across our Instagram feeds.
+Alternatively, opt for a diamond eternity ring and get your sparkle on!

 Queensmith is proud to play a small part in the love stories of our LGBTQ+ clients.
 It has always been important to us to make ourselves visible as an LGBTQ+ inclusive jewellers, amongst an industry that can otherwise feel archaic.
 Together with our design experts, create something that's totally right for you and your love – your way.